Luang Phor Djua Piyasilo of Wat Klang Bang Keow: Biography and Thai Amulets

 His creations were renowned for their spiritual efficacy and attracted devotees throughout Thailand and internationally.

-Luang Phor Djua is considered one of the last great masters of the magical lineage of Wat Klang Bang Keow, inherited from ancient masters specialized in sacred sciences and protective talismans.
+Luang Phor Djua is considered one of the last great masters of the magical lineage of Wat Klang Bang Keow, inherited from ancient masters specializing in sacred sciences and protective talismans.

 His practice was based on monastic discipline, meditation, and the transmission of ancient knowledge blending Buddhism and Thai esoteric traditions.